stagex-mirror/stagex/README.md

 ### Package Management Policies

-Unlike most linux distros, stagex was built for determinism, minimalism, and containers first, and thus has no concept of a traditional package manager.
+Unlike most Linux distros, stagex was built for determinism, minimalism, and containers first, and thus has no concept of a traditional package manager.
 In fact, stagex ships no first-party code at all.
-We just package things in the most "stock" way possible with exceptions only to maintain determinism.
+We just package things in the most "stock" way possible, with exceptions only to maintain determinism.

 Every image is "from scratch" and contains an empty filesystem with the installed package.